 The best dive spots are very common in the Philippines, but the good scuba diving spots are a little harder to reach, Apo Reef is one of them.
 It is situated two hours off the coast of Mindoro; this 40 sq km reef is well known among the diving society for the plenty of large creatures you can find there: like sharks, rays and sea turtles.

-You can get private flights which go from Manila to San Jose in Mindoro and then once you get on the island you can head to Sablayan port which is situated near the town market and get a 30 minute boat ride to Pandan Island.
+You can get private flights that go from Manila to San Jose in Mindoro and then once you get on the island you can head to Sablayan port which is situated near the town market and get a 30-minute boat ride to Pandan Island.

 So take a Philippine Holiday to any one of these beautifully breathtaking islands and experience the beauty and adventure these islands have to offer.